 Another year, another punishment

-And they’re not done yet, there is Ambac Financial Group case number is pending in bring the grand total to $93.7 billion in punishments.
+Additional actions are pending as of this date from Ambac Financial Group which would drive the grand total well past the current $93.7 billion in punishments.
 Here I can show the pattern of behavior includes a newly discovered part of the cooked books its highlighted in these cases one two three.
-There is many more cases that lost due to lack of information.
+There are many more cases that lost due to lack of information.
 Which have all the right elements that line up with what was settled on, making it a statistical oddity to have the same elements and line up with the Plaintiff’s elements which are of the same actions they were caught doing.
 The assertion is that their behavior was not limited to what they have been found to have been doing, but that there were variants in the whole of the corporation umbrella.
 As such, until the discoveries phase

-FACTUAL BACKGROUND
+FACTUAL ALLEGATIONS

 The plaintiff is an expert in digital technologies and graphic arts as listed in exhibit x, a cv of my 30 year career with accolades while having access to what I did and participating in service to community by being a Boy Scout of America Scout/Cubmaster to being PTA president, with notable clients/projects such as President Clinton’s foundation, the Clinton Health Foundation's Clinical HIV/AIDS Research and Trail database application.